 Take this comparison to top-selling Tom's for example:

-If you’re living a healthy lifestyle, choose a healthy toothpaste.
-High-quality ingredients like clay, essential oils, coq10, trace minerals, sea salt, sodium bicarbonate (baking soda), coconut oil, aloe, neem, folate, and others may cost a little more, but we think good oral health is well worth it.
+- Ultize ingredients like food-grade clays, essential oils, trace minerals, sea salt, sodium bicarbonate (baking soda), coconut oil, aloe, neem, folate, and others.

 DISCLAIMER: *These statements have not been verified by the FDA.
 This product is not intended to treat, cure or prevent any disease.